Types of tremors in the hands

 Understanding different tremor patterns

 Hand tremors can appear in different ways — for instance, when your hand is completely at rest, when you’re holding it in a fixed position against gravity, or when you’re actively doing a task.
-Recognising which pattern fits you can help both you and your healthcare provider narrow down the likely underlying cause (such as Essential Tremor or Parkinson’s Disease)
+Recognizing which pattern fits you can help both you and your healthcare provider narrow down the likely underlying cause (such as Essential Tremor or Parkinson’s Disease)

 Learn More